thatsOven/opal-lang/README.md

 ```
 # Precompiler
 ## Comments
-Comments are only allowed at the beginning of a line, and are marked with the `#` symbol.
+Comments are marked with the `#` symbol and extend until a newline is found.
 ## Statements
 ### `$define`
 Defines a constant.